 Going solo is never an easy road, but with the right attitude, it can be one of the most rewarding experiences.
 While the level of focus and discipline required has to come from within, these five tips can help make your journey a lot easier.

 As a solopreneur who works with clients in different cities and even countries, you must create a web presence that tells a compelling story, showcases your work and allows your potential and existing customers to interact with you.
 Creating a stellar website is an investment in your brand’s reputation and identity.
 Here is what you should consider while conceptualizing it:

 Find the right domain name.

-Your domain name is the first thing that people will come across when they find you online.
+Your domain and business name is the first thing that people will come across when they find you online.
 Find a domain name that is: